 By 1920, when the federal census was taken, Jesse continued to serve as the principal of a school in Uniontown.
 That year, he, Minnie, Margaret and his 68-year-old widowed mother lived under the same roof, in their home on North Gallatin Avenue.

-Sadly, Minnie died at the age of 33 on Aug.
+She succumbed at the age of 32 on Aug.
 27, 1921, at their home in Uniontown.
-She was laid to rest in the McKnight family plot at the Sandy Hill Cemetery.
+Her remains were laid to rest in the McKnight family plot at the Sandy Hill Cemetery.
 Minnie was survived by her husband, daughter, mother and several brothers and sisters.
 Her passing was noted by the Connellsville Daily Courier.

-The federal census listing for 1930 shows Jesse, daughter Margaret and 50-year-old sister Ella McKnight making their home together in Uniontown on Maurice Street.
-He remained employed as a public school teacher.
+The federal census listings for 1930 and 1940 show Jesse, daughter Margaret and unmarried sister Ella McKnight making their home together in Uniontown on Maurice Street.
+He remained employed as a grade school teacher.

 When a history of local schools was published in the Uniontown Morning Herald on Jan.
 12, 1940, and on July 17, 1943, Jesse was named for his early role as a public educator.

-He passed away at age 70 on Feb.
-27, 1953, in Travis County, TX.
+He suffered an acute heart attack and passed away suddenly at the age of 70 on Feb.
+27, 1953, in Austin.
 Funeral arrangements were handled by the Wilke Clay Fish Funeral Home.
-His remains are believed to have been shipped back to Uniontown for burial at Sandy Hill Cemetery, where his parents and grandparents rest for eternity.
+His remains are believed to have been shipped back to Uniontown for burial at Sandy Hill Cemetery, where his wife, parents and grandparents all rest for eternity.

 ~ Daughter Margaret (McKnight) Davis ~